nokotamustang/PersonalPortfolio/README.md

 ![Placement 2](./img/bs_defect_browser.png)
 _The horizontal line would represent the defect threshold and the operator could adjust this to see how the machine would react to different levels of defects using real data from the machines._

-The Feed Quality Measurement tool was a prototype tool that could measure the quality of the feed of the machine.
+The Feed Quality Measurement tool was a prototype that could measure the feed of the machine.
 Better quality of the feed would be the grains spread out across the chute, worse quality would be the grains clumped together which meant the air-ejectors would fire and hit 'innocent bystander' grains when a defect was detected.

 ![Placement 5](./img/bs_fqm_1.png)
 ![Placement 6](./img/bs_fqm_2.png)
 _A variety of measurements were taken to determine the quality of the feed, and the tool would output a score based on these measurements as the 'clumpyness' metric.
 The following images are example outputs that show the coverage measurement of the frames of rice, an example threshold set of frames, the distribution of grains across the width of the chute, and the final score of the feed quality measurement._

-This tool allowed the company's mechanical engineers to build a variety of prototype chute designs to improve the feed quality of the machines.
-They selected a 'chamfered' design that contains numerous steps down the chute which allows the grains to spread out more evenly across the chute every time they bounce down a step.
-This increased the productivity of one machine by about 200% in final testing.
+This tool allowed the mechanical engineers to build a variety of chute designs to improve the feed quality.
+They selected a 'chamfered' design that had steps down the chute to allow the grain to spread out every time they bounced down a step.
+This increased the productivity of one machine by 200% in final testing.

 ## 2D graphics game engine for PC